Climate-smart forestry (CSF) is an emerging approach to managing forests that:

-Forests in Massachusetts are already affected by climate change—more extreme weather events damage trees, and the warmer climate makes forests vulnerable to invasive pests like the gypsy moth.
+Forests in Massachusetts are already affected by climate change—more extreme weather events damage trees, and the warmer climate makes forests vulnerable to invasive pests like the LD moth (Lymantria dispar).
 While these and other stressors make it difficult for some tree species to survive, we can act to manage forests specifically with climate in mind.

 CSF practices promote healthy forests and support carbon sequestration under changing conditions, allowing forests to be part of the climate change solution.
 For these reasons, Mass Audubon is committed to climate-smart forest management on its wildlife sanctuaries and on lands across the state.